marcopennekamp/lore/specification/modules.md

 A type and a module may share a name.
 A module that bears the same name as a type is called a **companion module**.
 This module is *expected*, by convention, to contain functions for working with the type.
 For example, the `Option` type has a companion module `Option` that contains functions for working with options, such as `Option.get`.

+**Struct objects** may also have a companion module, but an object's properties have precedence over the module's members.

 ###### Example

 ```